-where we sum the correlation up to a time T sufficiently large for the ACF to decay to 0.
-A measures how long coherent structures persist in time and it is therefore linked to the predictability: the higher the correlation, the higher the probability that the structure will be preserved in future times (Schubert et al., 1992).
-The link between correlations decay and predictability is well known in dynamical systems theory and in physics (Osborne and Provenzale, 1989; Govindan et al., 1998; Crisanti et al., 1993) and we now exploit it to study properties of geophysical time series.
+where we sum the correlation up to a time T sufficiently large for the ACF to decay to 0. $\Lambda$ measures how long coherent 5 structures persist in time and it is therefore linked to the predictability: the higher the correlation, the higher the probability that the structure will be preserved in future times (Schubert et al., 1992).